Shalini Balasundaram: Early life

 Shalini was born on 25 October 1993 in Selangor Malaysia to her parents Balasundaram and Indradevi.
 Shalini was only child to her parents.
 A very middle-class family background carried by Shalini where her parents runs a provision shop.
 She grew up in Kuala Lumpur with her parents.
-Shalini did her primary school studying in Methodist Girls School (MGS) and continues her secondary school studying in SMK Bukit Bandaraya.
-Her ambition to be a film maker is been aspired since she was 15 years old.
+Shalini did her primary school studying in Methodist Girls School (MGS) and continued her secondary school studying in SMK Bukit Bandaraya.
+Her ambition to be a film maker has been since she was 15 years old.
 Shalini has watched so many movies of directors like K.Balachander, Balumahendra and Maniratnam during her childhood.
 Her dream of becoming a film maker became a decision in the age of 15.
-Completing a 4 years of foundation plus degree Shalini successfully graduated from Limkokwing University in the year 2014.
+Completing a 4 years of foundation plus degree Shalini graduated from Limkokwing University in the year 2014.

 Filmography

 Balasundaram has directed and/or acted in the following films.